sparvu/data-recorders/docs/download.md

 Get started by cloning this repository and build the data recorders or download different ready made packages.

-## Clone
+## Build from source code

-Here how to clone and build the data recorders.
+Here how to clone and build the data recorders for your systems.

 ## Ready Packages